Metford, New South Wales

 Metford is a suburb of the city of Maitland, New South Wales, Australia.
 It is on the New England Highway and has a railway station on NSW TrainLink's Hunter line.
 The line was opened in 1857, and the station was opened on 17 March 1995.

 Education

-There are two main schools in Metford, one being Metford Public School, a co-ed government primary school., and Maitland Christian School, a co-ed Baptist K-12 school.
+There are two main schools in Metford, one being Metford Public School, a co-ed government primary school. and Maitland Christian School, a co-ed Baptist K–12 school.

-Heritage Listings

-Metford has some heritage listings, including: